Connecticut

 G. Non-conviction records

 Conn.
 Gen. Stat. § 54-142a provides general authority for “erasure” of criminal records where the charges against a person have been dismissed or a person has been acquitted, or where one or more charges have been nolled or continued by the prosecutor after a 13-month lapse. § 54-142a(a), (b), (c).
 Where the erasure statute applies, a court may proceed on its own motion to dismiss charges, and records will be automatically erased.
-“In no case may records of arrest, which are not followed by a conviction, or records of convictions, which have been erased, be used, distributed or disseminated by the state or any of its agencies in connection with an application for employment or for a permit, license, certificate or registration.” § 46a-80(e).

 Partial erasure: Where a charging document involves more than one count, not all of which result in a conviction, erasure of dismissed or acquitted counts is not permitted if those counts remain in the case at the time of its disposition. § 54-142a(g).
 On the other hand, counts in a multi-count charging document that were nolled prior to disposition may be erased.
 Id.
 In 2008 Connecticut enacted an exception to the rule against partial erasure of dismissed or acquitted charges in multi-count indictments, to permit erasure of such charges from “electronic records or portions of electronic records released to the public” (but not with respect to physical records).
-See § 54-142a(g):
+See Conn.
+Gen. Stat. § 54-142a(g):

 (g) The provisions of this section shall not apply to any police or court records or the records of any state’s attorney or prosecuting attorney with respect to any information or indictment containing more than one count (1) while the criminal case is pending, or (2) when the criminal case is disposed of unless and until all counts are entitled to erasure in accordance with the provisions of this section, except that when the criminal case is disposed of, electronic records or portions of electronic records released to the public that reference a charge that would otherwise be entitled to erasure under this section shall be erased in accordance with the provisions of this section.